 I am unable to answer something that I wasn’t provided an answer for, an answer which my parents or their patents couldn’t provide.

-I also felt the White man’s word “Nigger”!
+I also felt the White man’s word “N-”!
 I felt the millions of footsteps behind.
-I felt the pain, depression, desperation, struggle, unrest, discrimination, inequality, denied loans, denied jobs, denied education; I also felt the silent voices of those whom yelled and pleaded, crying and fighting, and untold emotions, all mixed with mine.
+I felt the pain, depression, desperation, struggle, unrest, discrimination, inequality, denied loans, denied jobs, denied education.
+I also felt the silenced voices of those who yelled and pleaded, crying and fighting, and untold emotions, all mixed with mine.

 I felt the knee that was on the necks of my people and is still on our necks.